Roosterbear/tips/hk.md

 >we can use cyberchef

-> We can use Load Balancing Detector
+>we can use Load Balancing Detector

-> We can use halberd
+>we can use halberd

+>we can use wafw00f

+>we can use FatRat